miscreant/meta/README.md

 | ChaCha20+Poly1305 | :green_heart:              | :broken_heart:      | 2      | [RFC 7539]        |
 | XSalsa20+Poly1305 | :green_heart:              | :broken_heart:      | 2      | None              |

-† Previous drafts of the AES-GCM-SIV specification were vulnerable to [key recovery attacks].
-  These attacks are being addressed in newer drafts of the specification.
+† [According to the authors] of the AES-GCM-SIV specification, it does not have the actual properties of nonce reuse misuse resistance, although it does provide improvements over other AES modes of operation.

 ‡ Work is underway in the IRTF CFRG to provide an informational RFC for AES-GCM-SIV.
   For more information, see [draft-irtf-cfrg-gcmsiv][AES-GCM-SIV].